forcedotcom/mobile-ui-elements/README.md

 	<force-sobject-layout sobject="Account"></force-sobject-layout>
 	```

 9. __force-sobject-relatedlists__: force-sobject-relatedlists element enables the rendering of related lists of a sobject record.
-It extends the `force-sobject-layout` element to fetch the related lists configuraton from the page layout settings. a) Parses the related lists configuration for a particular sobject type, and b) If "recordid" attribute is provided, also generates a soql/cache query to fetch the related record items.
+It embeds the `force-sobject-layout` element to fetch the related lists configuraton from the page layout settings. a) Parses the related lists configuration for a particular sobject type, and b) If "recordid" attribute is provided, also generates a soql/cache query to fetch the related record items.

     Supported attributes include:
     - All attributes of force-sobject-layout